PTSD in Veterans: Signs, Stats & Treatments

 Fortunately, there are numerous resources available for veterans with PTSD.
 The U.S. Department of Veterans Affairs (VA) offers several services for veterans with PTSD, including mental health treatment, substance abuse treatment, and readjustment counseling.

-There are also various non-governmental organizations that offer support to veterans with PTSD.
-These include the Wounded Warrior Project, Operation Mend, and Give an Hour.
+Various non-governmental organizations offer support to veterans with PTSD.
+These include:

 In addition to these resources, online resources can also be valuable.
 Websites like ptsd.va.gov provide comprehensive information about PTSD, including how to recognize it, how to get help, and how to support loved ones with PTSD.